Samsung/tizen-docs/docs/application/web/guides/machine-learning/single.md

     ```

     > [!NOTE]
-    > Remember to dispose `TensorsData` object provided by successCallback when no longer needed.
+    > Ensure to dispose the `TensorsData` object provided by successCallback, when no longer needed.

 The computation in more complex models may take long time, to limit this time, you can use `setTimeout` to set desired limit in milliseconds: